rinigupta11/Advanced-Applied-ML/README.md

 ![image](https://user-images.githubusercontent.com/76021844/153276691-be508348-8481-4969-9569-9d461c49de02.png)

 ### Final Comparison
 Despite the size and complexity of the random forest regressor model, the locally weighted linear regression yieled a lower final value for mean squared error, indicating that Lowess is the better model.
-The final MSE value for lowess was 17.65 and the final MSE for random forest regression was 17.67.
+However, it is important to note that this result cannot be generalized beyond this dataset and the exploratory work conducted in this paper yields results informed by the dataset used for training.
+That being said, the final MSE value for lowess was 17.65 and the final MSE for random forest regression was 17.67.
+When looking at the final plots for the Lowess model versus Random Forest, the random forest seemed to overfit to the data a little more than Lowess.
+A weakness of random forests in general is that they are sensitive to the data they are trained on, so that is another important consideration when analyzing the results of our experimentation.
+In terms of choosing a regression algorithm, however, it is important to note that all the training data is required when predicting with Lowess which can be problematic in terms of memory.